 The source tree location may also be an "absolute" path (taken from the top of the mozilla/ source tree:

-There is a special source-directory format for localized files (note the percent sign): this format reads localized.dtd from the "en-US" directory if building an English version, and reads the file from the alternate localization source tree /l10n/<locale>/path/localized.dtd if building a localized version.
+There is a special source-directory format for localized files (note the percent sign in the source file location): this format reads localized.dtd from the "en-US" directory if building an English version, and reads the file from the alternate localization source tree /l10n/<locale>/path/localized.dtd if building a localized version.

-Chrome registration instructions are marked with a percent sign at the beginning of the line.
+Chrome Registration instructions are marked with a percent sign at the beginning of the line, and must be part of the definition of a JAR file.
 Any additional percents signs are replaced with an appropriate relative URL of the JAR file being packaged.

 % content global %path/in/jar/ % overlay chrome://blah/content/blah.xul chrome://foo/content/overlay.xul